ReactiveX/RxPY/README.rst

 Differences from .NET and RxJS
 ------------------------------

-RxPY is a fairly complete implementation of
-`Rx <http://reactivex.io/>`_ with more than
+ReactiveX for Python is a fairly complete implementation of `Rx <http://reactivex.io/>`_ with more than
 `120 operators <https://rxpy.readthedocs.io/en/latest/operators.html>`_, and
 over `1300 passing unit-tests <https://coveralls.io/github/ReactiveX/RxPY>`_.
 RxPY